criesbeck/cs325-js-tester/README.md

 ## Fixing a solution

-All exercise solutions are in the file **solutions.js**.
+The tester loads the file **solutions.js**.
 Open that file.

-Out of the box, there is one function exported.
+Out of the box, it contains

 ```
+// export * from './solutions/warmup.js';
+// export * from './solutions/mapping.js';
+// export * from './solutions/match.js';

 export const sumOfSquares = (x, y) => x + y;
 ```

-Edit that definition to be
+This definition of **sumOfSquares()** is incorrect.
+Delete it, uncomment the first line, and put the correct solution in the file **solutions/warmup.js**.

 ```
 export const sumOfSquares = (x, y) => x * x + y * y;